Abstract

 Methods: Hydroethanolic extract of the leaves of S. macrocarpon was prepared and analyzed for basic phytochemical constituents.
 Cisplatin (5 mg/kg) was administered to induce nephrotoxicity.
 The extract was administered at 100, 250, and 500 mg/kg for 10 days, and Silymarin standard (120 mg).
 After 10 days, the rats were sacrificed, and their blood samples and kidneys were collected for biochemical, hematological, and histopathological analyses.

 Results: The extract was rich in flavonoids, coumarins, terpenoids, and tannins.
-The serum levels of urea and creatinine were significantly higher in the cisplatin group compared to the normal group.
-However, in the extract co-administered groups, there was a reduction in the urea and creatinine levels relative to the cisplatin-only group.
+The serum levels of urea and creatinine were significantly higher in the Cisplatin group compared to the normal group.
+However, in the extract co-administered groups, there was a reduction in the urea and creatinine levels relative to the Cisplatin-only group.
 The kidney microarchitecture also improved with the administration of the extract.

-Conclusion: S. macrocarpon extract was effective in treating acute nephrotoxicity caused by cisplatin at the microarchitectural level of kidneys.
+Conclusion: S. macrocarpon extract was effective in treating acute nephrotoxicity caused by Cisplatin at the microarchitectural level of kidneys.
 This protective effect might be attributed to the phytochemical constituents.
 The extract’s 250mg/kg dose showed the best nephroprotective ability.

 Keywords: Nephrotoxicity, Solanum macrocarpon, Kidneys, Cisplatin, Creatinine, Urea.